A Dream for Everyone: Envisioning an Egalitarian Society

 What Is An Egalitarian Society?

 The philosophy of egalitarianism has been around since the first societies ever came about.
-People are attuned to seeing each other as other people, and this develops in everyone a sense and yearning for fairness.
+People are attuned to seeing each other as other people, and this develops in everyone a sense of yearning for fairness.
 Nature corroborates this longing by making it so that only the fairest species come out on top.
 Resources are hard enough to come by as it is, so evenly distributing them helps the largest number of creatures.

 If there are people, there are societies.
 If there are societies, there will always be ideas of fairness–and if there are ideas of fairness, there will always be contentions on how to bring them about.